Bias reduction in g-computation for covariate adjustment in randomized clinical trials

 We design two simulation experiments, both with 1:1 randomization and binary outcomes, to evaluate the finite-sample performance of the proposed approach.
-The first one (Experiment I presented in the main manuscript) simulate a hypothetical trial of $n = 60$, $\mu_1 = 25 \%$ and $\mu_2 = 60 \%$, while the other one (Experiment II presented in Appendix~\ref{append:sim-2}) of $n = 200$, $\mu_1 = 10 \%$ and $\mu_2 = 25 \%$.
-Both hypothetical trials are powered at $80\%$ with a one-sided significance level of $\alpha=0.025$ to test the null hypothesis $H_0:\mu_2-\mu_1=0$ against their respective alternatives, $H_a: \mu_2-\mu_1=35\%$ and $H_a: \mu_2-\mu_1=15\%$.
-In each experiment, the simulation results are based on 10,000 repeated runs.
+The first one (\textbf{Experiment I} presented in the main manuscript) simulates a hypothetical trial of $( \mu_1, \mu_2 ) = ( 25 \%, 60 \% )$, with $n$ varying from $60$ to $180$.
+The other one (\textbf{Experiment II} presented in Appendix~\ref{append:sim-2}) simulates a trial of $( \mu_1, \mu_2 ) = ( 10 \%, 18.8 \% )$ with $n = 500$.
+In both experiments, the simulation results are based on 10,000 repeated runs.

 For each experiment, the outcomes are drawn from a Bernoulli distribution, with